CyberByteDev01/shoppy-storefront-prototype/README.md

-# Shoppy McShopFace
+# Shoppy McShopFace 🛍️

-An open-source e-commerce platform focused on social shopping experiences.
+Welcome to the early prototype for our new storefront concept.

-This repository contains the core frontend and backend code.
+Still very much a work-in-progress.
+Just testing things out right now.

-Feel free to explore and proivde feedback!
+> Note: Don’t forget to clean up dev stuff before pushing public! 🧹